Chinese New Year of the Pig decoration

 It actually coincides with the Lunar New Year which North and South Korea and Vietnam celebrate too.
 And although officially China has moved from the Lunar Calendar to the Gregorian calendar like the rest of the world, birthdays and ages are still calculated lunarly by some.

 People in China take the day to pray to the Gods and their ancestors, at least if they are traditionalists.
-The old tales are told of the Monster Niam who would come every New Year’s Eve until one boy was brave enough to fight him off with firecrackers, which are used even to this day to ward off monsters and bad luck.
+The old tales are told of the Monster Niam who came every New Year’s Eve until one boy was brave enough to fight him off with firecrackers, which are used even to this day to ward off monsters and bad luck.

 In the morning of New Year’s Day, firecrackers are used again to welcome the New Year and bring good luck.
 In some families, paper money is burnt along with printed gold bars to bring fortune and good luck to their ancestors in the afterlife.